 ‘Just shows that we all have the capacity to change,’ the Dalai Lama twinkled.
 ‘Doesn’t it, Mousie?’

-For more juicy morsels of my writing, Subscribe at the top left hand of the page now!
+For more juicy morsels of my writing, Subscribe at the bottom of your screen (if you’re reading this on a mobile device) or the top left of your screen now!

 Please ‘Share’ with anyone you feel may enjoy!